 Hosts are Twitch streamers who broadcast another user’s channel while the first streamer is offline.
 It is possible for broadcasters to automate the process of hosting or to type in /host (channel name) on a case-by-case basis.
-All the viewers in a streamer’s own chat room are sent to the hosted channel, which is typically populated by streamers they often collaborate with or streamers from their category.
+All the viewers in Twitch streaming chat room are sent to the hosted channel, which is typically populated by streamers they often collaborate with or streamers from their category.

 If you decide that you would like to host other Twitch channels from your own personal channel, you can easily do so by following a few simple steps.
 No matter whether the Twitch user is a streamer or not, they are all allowed to use host mode.
 Supporting your favorite broadcasters is a rewarding experience.

 The following article will cover the basics of how to host another Twitch channel directly, how to enable auto hosting in your channel settings, and what to consider when looking for other Twitch streams to host:

 How to host another Twitch channel from your chat?

 Directly from your own channel’s chat room on Twitch is the easiest way to host someone.
 Follow these steps:

 Choosing Channel from the dropdown menu beneath your profile picture will take you to your own Twitch channel.

 Enter /host followed by the channel name of the person you wish to host.
 Although your chat will continue on your stream, all views will count toward the channel’s views.